kwamzzzz/alx-system_engineering-devops/0x00-shell_basics/README.md

-This file contains a script that will print the absolute path name of the current working directory
+This file contains a script that will print the absolute path name of the current working director The next script displays the contents list of your current directory